Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

 There’s a three-day free trial with a 30-day money-back guarantee.

-Also, note that live coaching sessions are separate fees, around $14 to $19 per session.
+Also, note that live coaching sessions are an additional cost, around $14 to $19 per session.

 Who Should Be Using Rosetta Stone?

-The immersive nature of Rosetta Stone can be intimidating for some, especially for those who prefer to learn in their native tongue.
-Although a complete beginner is more than welcome to try it out, Rosetta Stone is best for false beginners so they don’t feel like they’re being thrown in the deep end.
+The immersive nature of Rosetta Stone can be intimidating for some, especially if you’d rather learn through direct explanations.
+A complete beginner is more than welcome to try it out, but Rosetta Stone is best for false beginners so they don’t feel like they’re being thrown in the deep end.

 As the lessons are based on everyday conversations, travelers can also benefit from this program.